 Insta tip - Matthew likes to share a lot of his shots, which works - if you love a set you did, post away (but don’t spam).

 Glen Luchford is a photographer whose love of cinema influences his evocative and elaborate images.
-Luchford favors studio lighting, which helps him play around with a big screen aesthetic, something he pioneered during his early career in commercial print.
+Luchford favors studio lighting, which helps him to play around with a big screen esthetic, something he pioneered during his early career in commercial print.
 Although he solidified himself as a pro before mobile phones were around, Luchford has taken his work digital and has a stunning account to follow.

 Insta tip - formatting your feed to have a theme, like Glen’s use of white borders for most of his photos, gives a sense of uniformity and professionalism.

 Nadia Lee Cohen’s Instagram is a place where the weird and wonderful collide.
 Nadia is a photographer and self-portrait artist - who often stages, takes and stars in her own photos.
 In 2016, the young model began gaining notoriety through her presence on IG, and landed some sweet clients and campaigns.